 - As soon as rice is cooked, place in refrigerator to cool for about 12 hours.

 That’s it.
 If there is any “catch”, it’s that you have to plan ahead because the cooling period is important.
-To my mind the payoff is well worth it because you get the taste you love but with fewer calories.
+To my mind the payoff is well worth it because you still get the taste you love, and you can eat the same portion size but consume fewer calories.

 How It Works

 There are also starches that are termed “resistant”.
-These starches don’t add so many pounds so fast because they’re hard to digest and therefore can’t be quickly converted into glucose.
+Resistant starches don’t add so many pounds so fast because they’re hard to digest and therefore can’t be quickly converted into glucose.

 Scientists have been studying the possibility of preparing food in a way that will change the type of starch in it, and that’s what cooking method described above does.
 Both the coconut oil and the cooling period work to actually change the composition of the rice.
 The amount of easily digestible starch in the rice is reduced, which reduces the calories in it.